xflows/textflows/README.md

-# Local installation of the Mothra project #
+# Local installation of the TextFlows platform #
 ## Prerequisites ##

 - python >= 2.5